 Dr. Patrice Thompson ’06, ’08 MEd, ’14 EdD recently published research from her doctoral dissertation on leadership in special education programs.
 It appeared in the Journal of Special Education Leadership in March.

 Dr. Patton is co-editing International Special Education, a new book that provides a global perspective on the subject.
-Dr. Bailey-Joseph, Dr. Lubin, and Dr. Polloway co-wrote a chapter for the book about Lynchburg College’s program in St. Lucia, which offers a master’s degree in special education to teachers there.
+Dr. Bailey-Joseph, Dr. Lubin, and Dr. Polloway co-wrote a chapter for the book about University of Lynchburg’s program in St. Lucia, which offers a master’s degree in special education to teachers there.

 Dr. Polloway also is publishing a paper along with two students from St. Lucia.
 Maryleen Auguste ’16 and Delia Peters ’19 were co-authors of “An Analysis of State Guidelines for Intellectual Disability,” which will appear in the journal Education and Training in Autism and Developmental Disabilities.